Recreating the Dell Utility Partition

 Use ptedit (see below) to change the partition type from DE

-to 06, save the change, then reboot so the change is recognized.
+, save the change, then reboot so the change is recognized.

 Once the partition is unhidden, it becomes recognizable as an ordinary FAT16 partition,